mikepqr/algorithms/dpv/01-arithmetic/notes.md

 Fundamental theorem of arithmetic says that every natural number can be expressed as a product of a unique factorization of primes.
-If p and q are among these primes for a given number than pq is also a factor of that number.
+If p and q are among these primes for a given number then pq is also a factor of that number.
 Hence if p and q divide (x^(ed) - x) then N = pq also divides it.
 Hence

     x^(ed) - x ≡ 0 mod N    ∎